LLNL/axom/src/components/shroud/docs/introduction.rst

 In some sense, Shroud can be thought of as a fancy macro processor.
 It takes the function declarations from the YAML file and break them down into a series of contexts (library, class, function, argument) and defines a dictionary of format macros of the form key=value.
 There are then a series of macro templates which are expanded to create the wrapper functions.
-Some name templates can be specified as options.
-But the overall structure of the generated code is defined by the classes and functions in the YAML file as well as the requirements of C++ and Fortran syntax.
+The overall structure of the generated code is defined by the classes and functions in the YAML file as well as the requirements of C++ and Fortran syntax.

 Requirements
 ------------